EmergentFinancial/iso-20022/README.md

 ```

 > #
+> WARNING: This repository is actively under development.
+While we will do our best to maintain consistency and adequate deprecation notices, it is wise to expect breaking changes and use a static version in your dependencies.
+> #

+> #
 > Read the [ISO 20022 SDK User Guide]() for usage examples and more information.
 > #
 <br/>